-Ceramic materials; the nature of cements, concrete, glass bonded ceramics and glass.
+Ceramic materials; the nature of cements, concrete and glass.
 Building products and techniques using these materials and their implications including construction, maintenance and deterioration.
-Industrial visits and laboratory.
+Examination of the environmental impacts and life cycle analyses of these materials.
+Industrial and site visits.